galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_11_24/index.md

 ### Bug Fixes!

-* Fix for !TextToolParameter.get_html_field when provided value is an empty string but default value specified in tool is non-empty string.
+* Fix for TextToolParameter.get_html_field when provided value is an empty string but default value specified in tool is non-empty string.
 Fixes issue with rerun button where if a user had input an empty string, the form displayed when rerun would have the default value from the tool and not the actual previously specified value.
-* Fix for Integer/FloatToolParameter.get_html_field() when 'value' is provided as an integer/float.
+* Fix for Integer[/FloatToolParameter](/src/DevNewsBriefs/2010_11_24/FloatToolParameter/index.md).get_html_field() when 'value' is provided as an integer/float.
 Fixes an issue seen when saving workflows: If an integer or float tool parameter is changed to a value of 0 or 0.0 and saved, the form field would be redisplayed using the default tool value; and not the value that is now saved in the database.
-* Fix for setting columns in workflow builder for !ColumnListParameter. e.g. allows splitting lists of columns by newlines and commas and strips leading 'c's.
+* Fix for setting columns in workflow builder for ColumnListParameter. e.g. allows splitting lists of columns by newlines and commas and strips leading 'c's.
 * Fixes for rerun action to recurse grouping options when checking unvalidated values and cloned HDAs.
 Better selection of corresponding HDAs from cloned histories, when multiple copies exist.
 * Have rerun action make use of tool.check_and_update_param_values().
 Fixes Server Error issue when trying to rerun updated tools.
 * Fix for display framework to work with workflows that contain tools that have been updated.
 Previously, this would cause a server error when trying to view a workflow or a page with an embedded workflow that contained an updated tool.